 - Who: coders who are at least 18 years of age, with preference given to university students

 - What: get paid to create a new project or improve an existing one using the D Programming Language

-- When: from September 1, 2018 to January 1, 2019
+- When: from September 15, 2022 to January 15, 2023

 - Where: your favorite coding space

 - Why: to make the D ecosystem stronger

 - How: send your application (described below) to firstname.lastname@example.org